 In response to the survey findings, UN Women and ITU created coalitions to improve women and girls’ skills and access to technology, and facilitate female leadership in the sector.
 A research group, comprised of universities and other research institutions, was also created to provide the coalitions with empirical evidence to ensure relevance and efficiency in their activities.

-In 2016, GSMA, UNESCO, the International Trade Centre and the United Nations University joined ITU and UN Women, and the five founding partners inaugurated the three coalitions and the research group.
+In 2016, GSMA, the International Trade Centre and United Nations University joined ITU and UN Women, and the five founding partners inaugurated the three coalitions and the research group.
 The following year, the steering committee was formalized to provide EQUALS partners with strategic leadership.
 In 2018, the G20 recognized the EQUALS Global Partnership, underscoring its importance to achieving a sustainable future for all.

 Today, EQUALS boasts 100+ partners dedicated to closing the gender digital divide.